Toyin-elankey/Cybersecurity-portfolio-/wazuh Labs & Investigation/lab01-soc-lab-deployment.md

 - Manager–Agent connectivity problems
 - Service and configuration validation

-## 2. Wazuh Agent Deployment

-The Wazuh agent was deployed on the monitored endpoint to enable centralized security monitoring and event collection.
-The installation process was verified before proceeding with configuration and connection to the Wazuh manager.

 ### Agent Installation

 The Wazuh agent installation process was initiated on the monitored endpoint.